billster45/NLP-Intuition/README.md

 </tr>
 </tbody>
 </table>
-To demonstrate that the three martrices U D and V' above are a decomposition of the first, when mutlitplied together the result in Table 3 is the same as our original matrxi in table 1.
+To demonstrate that the three martrices U D and V' above are a decomposition of the first, when mutlitplied together the result in Table 3 is the same as our original matrxi in Table 1.

 ``` r
 reconstruct <- round(u %*% d %*% v,0)